Leadership and Management

 MLIS Requirements

 The career pathway described here is provided solely for advising purposes.
 No special designation appears on your transcript or diploma.
-All students get an MLIS degree.
+All students graduating receive an MLIS degree.

 Recommended Coursework